Solving the 100 Swiss Francs Problem: Proof of the conjecture

-The $2n$ equations derived by clearing denominators of the equations in Lemma \ref{diff} or Corollary \ref{diffcor} along with equations (\ref{zero1}) and (\ref{zero2}) form a system $\mathcal{S}$ of $2n+2$ polynomial equations with $2n$ unknowns, whose solution contains all global maxima.
-From computational view point we may solve $\mathcal{S}$ by brute force, like utilizing Gr\"{o}bner basis method, and then compare the local extrema to achieve the global maximum.
-However current symbolic computation softwares like Magma, Maple, Singular and so on are still infeasible to compute a Gr\"{o}bner basis for $n=4$ by using the computers available to us.
+The $2n$ equations derived by clearing denominators of the equations in Lemma \ref{diff} or Corollary \ref{diffcor} along with equations (\ref{zero1}) and (\ref{zero2}) form a system of $2n+2$ polynomial equations with $2n$ unknowns, whose solutions contain all global maxima.
+From computational point of view, we may find all the solutions to this system of equations, say utilizing Gr\"{o}bner basis method, and then pick a global maximum.
+At the time we submitted this paper (in 2008), we could not solve the system for $n=4$ using Maple on a computer with moderate computation power.
+With both the advance in computer hardware and efficient implementations of algorithms for computing Gr\"{o}bner basis, the system for $n=4$ now became solvable.
+A computational solution for this problem is attached in Section \ref{comp}.
+However, the system for $n=5$ remains unsolvable using our computers.

-Our strategy below is to prove that $P$ should have high symmetry: firstly $a_i$'s and $b_i$'s are in the same order: if $a_i>a_j>0$, then $b_i>b_j>0$ correspondingly (Lemma \ref{sign} and \ref{order}).
+Our strategy below is to prove that $P$ should have high symmetry.
+Firstly $a_i$'s and $b_i$'s are in the same order: if $a_i>a_j>0$, then $b_i>b_j>0$ correspondingly (Lemma \ref{sign} and \ref{order}).
 For the case $n=4$ once we force $a_1=b_1$ by scaling, we can eventually prove $a_i=b_i$ for all other $i$'s (Lemma \ref{a2} and \ref{a3a4}).
-With 4 $a_i$'s remaining, we prove that the $a_i$'s with the same signs must be identical.
+With four $a_i$'s remained, we prove that the $a_i$'s with the same signs must be identical.
 Finally one can solve the system by hand.
-Note that in [2] they derived results similar to Lemmas \ref{sign} and \ref{order}, but our approach is fairly different.
+Note that Fienberg et. al. \cite{FHRZ} derived results similar to Lemmas \ref{sign} and \ref{order}, but our approaches are simpler and completely different.